 Earth Hour Campus Challenge

 Earth Hour is a global movement organized by the World Wildlife Fund (WWF).
-It is held annually in late March and asks households and businesses to turn off their non-essential lights and other electrical appliances for one hour.
+Each year in late March, households and businesses turn off their non-essential lights and other electrical appliances for one hour.

 Earth Hour focuses on small actions individuals can take to reduce their energy consumption and environmental footprint.

 Simple changes in lifestyle choices can make a big difference.
 Earth Hour gives people the chance to work together to tackle climate change.